 You look up things online.
 The marketplace makes prices competitive – removing the entire point of haggling.
 You click a button and the goods are delivered in a timely manner with all legalities in place.
 Without ever speaking to anyone.

-Hell, you can even start your own store, use Shopify to setup your shop and your domain (Shopify offers domains) – and start selling your own goods.
+Hell, you can even start your own store, use Shopify to setup your shop – and start selling your own goods.
 All without speaking to anyone.